JvanKatwijk/dab-cmdline/README.md

 	portaudio, version 19.xxx rather than 18.xxx that is installed default on some debian based systems;
 	libsamplerate

-	library for the selected devices
+	library or libraries for the selected devices.
+Supported devices are
+	- the SDRPlay (both RSP1 and RSP2)
+	- the AIRSpy
+	- RTLSDR based dabsticks

 ============================================================================
 Building the example programs